 As your company grows, you will likely find yourself spending more and more time and money on IT services.
-If you can't afford to hire an actual IT person, then you will be reliant on outside vendors.
+If you can't afford to hire an internal IT person, then you will be reliant on outside help.

 There are two models for this:

 Break/Fix IT compares to appliance repair.
 When something goes wrong, you call the technician, and they come over and fix the problem.
 You pay them by the hour and for any parts you need.
 Using this same model, you might also bring in an IT tech to handle upgrades, cybersecurity improvements, or train your employees on new software.

 Under this model, you pay only for the services you specifically need.
 You pay for services you do not have the experience or knowledge to do.
 You also keep more control over your IT services spend but your IT budget may be highly unpredictable.
 If you think about it, there is no incentive for an external technician to permanently fix the problem, mitigate risk, or even give you tips on keeping a problem from happening again.
 Break / Fix IT Service is reactive rather than proactive and leaves you exposed to random catastrophic events.

 Managed services are when you hire a third party to assume primary responsibility for your IT infrastructure.
 You pay a fixed monthly subscription for certain services, tools and technician time.
 The managed services provider will monitor your network infrastructure, provide a help desk, and do software updates and system maintenance all for a set price.

 Although this model can seem more expensive month-to-month, having a fixed cost means you can budget for IT support and avoid service and repair surprises.
 You enjoy a proactive approach where long-term issues are more likely to be fixed the first time.
 It is in the provider's best interest to keep your network running smoothly and use industry best practices.
 Today's IT professionals are measured by how little downtime their clients experience and a good managed provider will continuously check your network for minor issues and resolve them before they become major ones.